Towards Nielsen-Thurston classification for surfaces of infinite type: well-tempered homeomorphisms: Subsurfaces and spanning sets of curves

+Note that for uniqueness to hold we need the minimality assumption, even for finite collections of curves on finite-type surfaces.
+For example, consider a genus-two surface with a single puncture and let $\C$ be the collection of two curves $\alpha$ and $\beta$ intersecting once.
+Then a one-holed torus with a point removed from the boundary (as in Figure \ref{fig:crowned-torus}) satisfies conditions (1) and (2), but it is not minimal.
+The subsurface spanned by $\C$ is a one-holed torus (with compact boundary).

+If $\C$ is an infinite collection of curves, a subsurface spanned by $\C$ doesn't always exist --- see for instance Figure \ref{fig:notspanning}.
+A simple condition that ensures the existence of a spanned subsurface is $\C$ being a \emph{locally finite} collection, by which we mean every compact set of $S$ intersects only finitely many curves in $\C$.
+The main goal of this section is to give a condition on $\C$ which ensures that it spans a subsurface.
+We will actually give a necessary and sufficient condition for a collection $\C$ to span a subsurface, under the assumption that $\C$ is closed under concatenation (Proposition \ref{prop:span}).
+This assumption is satisfied by some natural collections of curves, such as curves which are periodic or wandering with respect to some mapping class:

 \begin{lemma} Let $f$ be a mapping class on $S$.
-Every closed curve obtained as a finite concatenation of $f$--periodic curves is periodic, and every closed curve obtained as a finite concatenation of wandering curves is wandering. \end{lemma}
+Every curve obtained as a concatenation of $f$--periodic curves is periodic, and every curve obtained as a concatenation of wandering curves is wandering.